-The set routine is a method routine for a specified MIB item, which is typically a MIB group (for example, system in MIB-2) or a table entry (for example, ifEntry in MIB-2).
-See the snmpi(8) reference page for more information.
+The set method routine for a specified MIB item, which is typically a MIB group (for example, system in MIB-2) or a table entry (for example, ifEntry in MIB-2).
+However, it is up to your discretion.
+See snmpi(8) for more information.